lfit/releng-global-jjb/docs/jjb/lf-docker-jobs.rst

     - github-docker-verify

 :Comment Trigger: **recheck|reverify** post a comment with one of the
     triggers to launch this job manually.
-Do not include any additional text or vote in the same comment.
+Do not include any other text or vote in the same comment.

 :Required parameters: